 If your car is gas, say “Lleno de gasolina regular” or if you want premium, say “Lleno de gasolina super.”
 Make sure to remember if your car is diesel or gas!

-Or if you want to fill up with a certain amount, you can tell him “Diez mil colones de regular/super/diesel” which is 10,000 colones or whatever amount you want to put in.
+Or if you want to fill up with a certain amount (price), you can tell him “Diez mil colones de regular/super/diesel” which is 10,000 colones of regular/premium/diesel.
+You can substitute the amount you want to put in instead of diez mil colones.
+If you want to fill up with a certain price, I would use Costa Rican colones instead of USD to make the exchange easier.
 Learn how to say numbers in Spanish here.

 Paying for Gas

 When he finishes putting in gas, he will tell you how much it is.
 I recommend getting out of the car and checking the meter just in case to be safe.
 Not saying it’s common for attendants to rip people off but you just want to make 100% sure.
 Gas prices are measured per liter and prices are colones per liter.
 The top number is the price (ventas) and bottom number is the amount of liters (litros).

 You can pay for gas in Costa Rica with credit card.
 If you’re paying with credit card, hand him the card and get out so you can always see your card.
 Make sure to check your receipt and see that the price on the meter matches what you are charged.
 Most gas stations in Costa Rica take AMEX and credit cards like Visa and Mastercard.

 They will require a signature and after that, you’re good to go.